mikeholmesuk/lennox/README.md

 let lennox = require('./index.js')('<xbox_api_key>')
 ```

+### Response Object
+All functions return an object containing the requested data along with the `xboxapi.com` rate limit details for your logged in account.
+The following are returned as part of any function call:

+  * `data (object)` - The data returned from the requested function.
+  * `x-ratelimit-limit (integer)` - This is the number of API requests you can make depending on your `xboxai.com` account.
+For example, the free account gives you 120 requests an hour.
+  * `x-ratelimit-remaining (integer)` - This is the number of API requests you can still make before the reset period.
+This will decrement based on every function call to `lennox`.
+  * `x-ratelimit-reset (integer)` - The time, in seconds, until the API limit period is reset.

+Example responses can be seen in the usage examples below.

 ### Usage
 Once you have initialised an instance of `lennox` you can simply call any functions that you require on it.
 All functions return a `Promise` which is the body of the response from `xboxapi.com`.